 - Explaining new trends or shifts in the market your organization identifies through its own research and how they can make more informed decisions accordingly

-- Review your client’s quarterly and annual goals and offer advice on how they can shift resources, invest in new technologies, or make changes that’ll help meet them
+- Review your customer’s quarterly and annual goals and offer advice on how they can shift resources, invest in new technologies, or make changes that’ll help meet them

 monday.com can help you plan these EBRs, schedule them, and keep detailed notes so every 2-4 quarters, you can ensure that you’re reaching out and discussing these relevant ideas that benefit everyone.